Table of Content

 QIBs | 50 |

-The reasons for not getting an allotment can be:
+The reasons for not getting an allotment are as follows:

 In most cases, applicants are not allotted shares due to the first reason.

-Another important point to note is that the IPO share price is not a fixed number but a price band.
-Say the price band is between INR 800 to 1,000.
-The public can choose the price that they think is the worth of the company.
 The company collects all the price points along with the respective quantities.
-This is called the book-building process and helps the company in discovering the price of its shares.
+This is called the book-building process and helps the company discover the price of its shares.
 The price at which the maximum number of bids is received is the price at which the issue is listed.

 In the case of oversubscription, shares are allotted on a lottery basis.
 This is a computerised and automated system.
 The more oversubscribed an IPO is the lesser an investor’s chances of share allotment.